 Shutter Speed: Anything from a Few Seconds to a Few Minutes (Depends How Much Light Is Left in the Sky)

 Shutter speed controls how long the shutter remains open.
 When using Aperture Priority mode, it’s not you but your camera that decides shutter speed (and that’s perfectly fine!).
 Only when shutter speed goes over 30 secs, you’ll need to switch from Aperture Priority mode to Manual mode and take the full control by yourself.
 More on this in Chapter 6: Create Silky Smooth Water Effect with Neutral Density Filters.

 ISO controls your digital camera’s sensitivity to light.
 The lower the ISO, the cleaner your photos become (i.e. less noisy, less grainy, sharper with more details recorded).
 I always keep ISO as 100 (lowest) and never even touch unless I need to shoot something “handheld” in low light (e.g. using ISO 3200 to shoot a soccer match at night).

 This Marina Bay (Singapore) photo was shot using the following setting.
 Mode: Manual mode; Aperture (f-stop): f/11; Shutter Speed: 194 secs; ISO: 100.

 Hope all this info gives a bit of insight into the making of long exposure photography.
-Feel free to Contact Me if you have any question or feedback. ;)
+Feel free to Contact Me or leave your message on my Guestbook if you have any feedback.
+Thank you!